pjanec/TestCaser/readme.md

 # Test Caser

-A tool for evaluation of a success/failure of an individual test steps performed as part of automatic UI testing.
+A tool evaluating a success/failure of individual test steps performed as part of automatic UI testing.

 This tool is able to:

-* Check log files for presence of a regular expression
+* Check log files for presence of regular expressions
 * Check if the screen contains an image
-* Generate a HTML test report with the results
+* Generate HTML test report with results

 It does NOT perform:

-* Simulating user input/actions - this is left for the control script to do
+* Simulating user input/actions - this is left to another control script/tool to do